Fred Cleary

-Frederick Ernest Cleary (1905–1984) was a Chartered Surveyor and property entrepreneur from Crouch End, London.
-He was an environmentalist, conservationist and philanthropist.
-He was the founder of Haslemere Estates, a London-based development company, that spearheaded projects that generally went against the grain of the time(1958-1984).
-For example, he was involved in restoring existing buildings rather than demolishing them; he also helped find alternatives to glass and concrete edifices that were known to have a much greater environmental cost.
-His philanthropic activities included the founding of two charitable trusts; The Cleary Foundation (1953) and The Bay Trust (1969), an environmental education charity.
-Within the City of London, he gained the pseudonym 'Flowering Fred' for his philanthropic activity in establishing, maintaining and enhancing over 150 green spaces in inner London.
-He was the author of three books Beauty and the Borough, I'll Do it Yesterday and The Flowering City.
+Frederick Ernest Cleary (11 April 1905 – 17 June 1984) was a chartered surveyor and property entrepreneur from Crouch End, London.
+As the founder of Haslemere Estates, a London-based development company, he was primarily involved in the restoration of existing buildings.
+Cleary’s philanthropic activities included the founding of two charitable trusts: The Cleary Foundation (1953) and The Bay Trust (1969), an environmental education charity.
+He also authored three books: Beauty and the Borough (1949), The Flowering City (1969), and I'll Do it Yesterday (1979).

 Early life

-Born 11 April 1905, in a flat on Prince of Wales Road off Haverstock Hill, Hampstead, London, Cleary was the son of an electrical engineer.
-He attended Owen's School, North London and qualified as a Chartered Surveyor at the Northern Polytechnic, Holloway in 1929.
-Cleary was married to Norah Cleary and had two daughters, Pauline Cleary (1931 - 2011) and Patricia Cleary (1938–Present).
+Cleary was born on 11 April 1905 in a flat on Prince of Wales Road off Haverstock Hill, Hampstead, London.
+The son of an electrical engineer, he attended Dame Alice Owen's School in North London and qualified as a chartered surveyor at the Northern Polytechnic, Holloway, in 1929.
+Cleary was married to Norah Cleary and had two daughters.

-By the late 1930s, Cleary was living at 9 Waverley Road, Crouch End.
-His house was near the junction with Haselmere Road.
+By the late 1930s, Cleary was living at 9 Waverley Road, Crouch End, near the junction of Haslemere Road.
 It is claimed that the name for his company was taken from this road.

 Wartime career

-The role of Chartered Surveyor was a reserved occupation during the war and Cleary also contributed to the war effort in London as an ARP Warden.
+The role of a Chartered Surveyor was a reserved occupation during the Second World War.
+Cleary also participated in the war effort in London as an ARP Warden.
 During this time, he worked at The London Investment & Mortgage Company as a Chartered Surveyor.